optimizely/javascript-sdk/packages/js-web-sdk/packages/react-sdk/README.md

 *props*
 * `optimizely : OptimizelySDK` instance of the OptimizelySDK from `@optimizely/js-web-sdk`
+* `userId : String` userId to be passed to the SDK for every Feature Flag / AB Test / `track` call
+* `userAttributes : Object` (optional) userAttributes passed for every Feature Flag / AB Test / `track` call
-* `timeout : Number` the amount for OptimizelyExperiment and OptimizelyFeature components to render `null` before resolving
+* `timeout : Number` (optional) the amount for OptimizelyExperiment and OptimizelyFeature components to render `null` before resolving

 ### Loading the datafile synchronously